authcrunch/authcrunch.github.io/docs/authenticate/saml/20-azure.md

 ![Azure AD App Registration - Branding](../images/azure_app_registration_branding.png)

-For demostration purposes, we will create the following "Roles" in the application:
+For demonstration purposes, we will create the following "Roles" in the application:

 | **Azure Role Name** | **Role Name in SAML Assertion** |
 | --- | --- |